-Ulcerative colitis (UC) can cause flare-ups at any time.
-Even if you’ve been in remission for months or years, you could get symptoms like severe diarrhea, belly cramps, rectal pain, or an urge to poop that you can’t control.
+Ulcerative colitis (UC) can cause flare-ups at any time, even if you’ve been in remission for months or years.
+Most of the time, you and your doctor should be able to keep these under control with careful treatment.
+Still, flare-ups can sometimes happen and cause difficult symptoms like severe diarrhea, belly cramps, rectal pain, or an urge to poop that you can’t control.

 How do you manage your UC when you’re on the go?
 Here are seven tips to deal with UC symptoms and even accidents when you travel, shop, or go out on the town.

 Keep bathroom supplies on hand.
 Whether you’re taking a flight, driving to visit family, or staying at a hotel, prepare for bathroom accidents.
 Pack your own toilet paper, moistened wipe cloths, and ointments in your suitcase.
 Stuff a sealable plastic bag in your carry-on bag to hold messy underpants or clothing.
 Put an extra pair of underpants in your backpack, purse, or carry-on bag.
 If you’re flying, make sure any liquids or gels, like alcohol-based hand sanitizer, are in small enough bottles to carry on the plane.

 Locate nearby restrooms.
 If you’re shopping at the mall, eating dinner at a restaurant, at a sporting event or music festival, or even taking the train, make sure you know where the toilets are.
 If you have an urgent need to go, you’ll want to know where to dash so you avoid an embarrassing accident.
 Download apps for your smartphone like Toilet Finder or Sit and Squat for maps of the closest public restrooms.